GabMartino/TransformerForDummies/README.md

 <img src="./assets/paragraph_1.jpg" alt="Paragraph" width="90%"/>
 </p>

-So, if we need to consider the same rational where "all the positions" means all the meaningful positions, Do we need to combine two! padding masks??, the encoder and the decoder one, also considering that Queries come from the decoder and the Keys from the encoder ??.
+So, if we need to consider the same rational where "all the positions" means all the meaningful positions, Do we need to combine two padding masks??, the encoder and the decoder's one, also considering that Queries come from the decoder and the Keys from the encoder??
 However, since I didn't want to speculate much, I needed to investigate more.

 First of all, I found that the same question has been asked a lot around the web, but few time I've seen a reasonable answer: [HERE](https://medium.com/@sxyxiaoyao/i-have-a-question-about-this-line-code-why-we-need-memory-mask-in-decoder-ab7d5a9e8060) [HERE](https://github.com/pytorch/pytorch/issues/124931) [HERE](https://stackoverflow.com/questions/62170439/difference-between-src-mask-and-src-key-padding-mask) [HERE](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) [HERE](https://datascience.stackexchange.com/questions/65067/proper-masking-in-the-transformer-model) [HERE](https://datascience.stackexchange.com/questions/88097/why-do-transformers-mask-at-every-layer-instead-of-just-at-the-input-layer) [HERE](https://ai.stackexchange.com/questions/25041/is-the-decoder-mask-triangular-mask-applied-only-in-the-first-decoder-block-o)

 Unfortunately, not all the answer were clear and agreed to each other.
-In spite of this, I tried to have my own answer as an average of what I found, mainly based on these factors:
+In spite of this, I tried to have my own answer, mainly based on these factors:

 - The official Pytorch Implementation of the Transformer model has as parameter the **_memory_mask_** [HERE](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html)
 - [This article](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) reports that it is necessary to avoid conflict.
+Which conflict?
+Not explained.
 - [This](https://stackoverflow.com/questions/62170439/difference-between-src-mask-and-src-key-padding-mask) instead reports that the memory mask is just the same as the encoder-input's padding mask, so in general applied to the Keys.
+Ok, but why?

-Ok, my catch on this is: The Cross-Attention block needs a Padding Mask; In the official implementations there is what is called Memory Mask that seems to be a copy of the encoder's input padding mask; I haven't found anything about the inclusion of the decoder's input padding mask.
+Ok, my catch on this is:
+1. The Cross-Attention block needs a Padding Mask;
+2. In the official implementations there is what is called Memory Mask that seems to be a copy of the encoder's input padding mask;
+3. I haven't found anything about the inclusion of the decoder's input padding mask.

 However, I wasn't satisfied with this.
+I had to prove the sense by myself.

+So, let's start with and example where queries come from the decoder, and the keys and values are the same vector from the encoder output.

-I had to prove the sense by myself. $Q_d \in \mathbb{R}^{L_2 \times E}, K_e^T \in \mathbb{R}^{E \times L_1}, V_e \in \mathbb{R}^{L_1 \times E}$ with $E = 1$
+$Q_d \in \mathbb{R}^{L_2 \times E}, K_e^T \in \mathbb{R}^{E \times L_1}, V_e \in \mathbb{R}^{L_1 \times E}$ with $E = 1$

-$$
-    Q_d = \begin{bmatrix}
+$$Q_d = \begin{bmatrix}
     1\\\
     2 \\\
     3 \\\